UT Physicians Neurology Clinic

 - Map & Directions

-UTHealth Multiple Sclerosis Program
+UTHealth Division of Multiple Sclerosis and Neuroimmunology

-Physicians at the clinic are at the forefront of investigator-initiated research in oral protein medications for the treatment of MS, immune regulation in MS, infections as a cause of MS, MS-related MRI findings and MS-related cognitive impairment.
-The MSRG Clinic also conducts investigator-initiated and pharmaceutical company sponsored clinical trials on novel agents for the treatment of MS and clinical research using imaging studies to investigate the evolution of MS pathology.
+Physicians in the division are at the forefront of investigator-initiated research in oral protein medications for the treatment of MS, immune regulation in MS, infections as a cause of MS, MS-related MRI findings and MS-related cognitive impairment.
+The group also conducts investigator-initiated and pharmaceutical company sponsored clinical trials on novel agents for the treatment of MS and clinical research using imaging studies to investigate the evolution of MS pathology.
 Organized in 1983 under the leadership of former program director Dr. Jerry S. Wolinsky, the physician team has participated in more than 25 clinical trials of potential novel symptomatic and disease-modifying therapies.
 Many of these trials were pivotal in supporting FDA approval of treatments currently, or soon to be, available for MS.

 Scope of Expertise